 The Great Palace Mosaics Museum

-The Great Palace Mosaics Museum is located in the historical peninsula of Istanbul near the Blue Mosque and hosts numerous mosques of Byzantine palaces.
+The Great Palace Mosaics Museum is located in the historical peninsula of Istanbul near the Blue Mosque and hosts numerous mosaics of Byzantine palaces.
 At the same time it is among the important Istanbul museums.
+This remarkable collection represents one of the finest examples of Byzantine floor mosaics preserved anywhere in the world, offering visitors a vivid glimpse into the artistic achievements and daily life of the Byzantine Empire during its golden age.

 Great Palace Mosaics Museum